 SERVE 6.8 is a non-profit religious corporation, separate and distinct from the church in whose facility they are housed and operate.
 While the host church is one of SERVE 6.8’s many supporting churches, it also plays a supporting role as landlord to SERVE 6.8 as defined by a lease agreement.
 SERVE 6.8 is autonomous, and has its own separate mailing address, street entrance, and parking from that of the church.

-SERVE 6.8 now headquarters in the historic Outreach Center wing of Christ Center Community Church.
+SERVE 6.8 now headquarters in the historic Outreach Center wing of Clearwater Church.
 This church was founded in 1892, and has operated its Outreach Ministry and center for over three decades.
 To continue and enhance their vision to bring Christian ministry to the neediest in Northern Colorado, this church has leased its Outreach Center facility to SERVE 6.8.
 The host church values this care-giving ministry as compatible with their own historic efforts, and like to think of this arrangement as “outsourcing management” to the SERVE 6.8 staff and expanding programs.
 Again, SERVE 6.8 is independent of the host church, and operates under its own director, board, and published values.

-SERVE 6.8 and Christ Center, both being 501(c)(3) non-profit religious corporations, are independent and autonomous.
+SERVE 6.8 and Clearwater, both being 501(c)(3) non-profit religious corporations, are independent and autonomous.
 Legally, they are tethered by a lease agreement; as Christian organizations, however, they are “partners” in biblical mission.
 And so it is with other “partnering” churches, all of which are independent of each other and autonomous in ministry.

 SERVE 6.8 partners with other Bible-based churches in serving guests in a holistic way, “body, soul, and spirit.”
 The message of the gospel is that God offers grace and help to people who struggle in this broken world.
-We offer “the truth in love” (Ephesians 5:15), yet not imposing or pressuring our guests.
+We offer “the truth in love” (Ephesians 5:15), yet not imposing beliefs or pressuring our guests.

 When moral questions arise, it is our intention, if possible, to refer guests back to the referring local church and pastor.
-As guests are willing to receive biblical counselling, this will be provided by Christian ministers, who may explore with guests and issues of biblical morality or address addictive patterns of thinking.
+As guests are willing to receive biblical counseling, this will be provided by Christian ministers, who may explore with guests the issues of biblical morality or address addictive patterns of thinking.
 Such counsel is not imposed.
 We do not condemn or pressure.
 Jesus was full of grace and truth; so are we.
 (John 1:14)

 We respect our guests.
-People are free to make up their own minds, and if our holistic approach is not what they desire, that is okay.
+People are free to make up their own minds and if our holistic approach is not what they desire, that is okay.
 We will bless them and offer to direct them to other care-giving agencies that may be more in line with the way they would prefer to receive care.